roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 	$ touch models/todo.js
 	```

-- Note that model modules should be named singularly.
+- Note that modules for _models_ should be named singularly.

 ---
 #### To-Do Refactor - Todo Model